 CSR has policies and practices designed to improve diversity and inclusion.
-The company's Fairness, Respect & Diversity Policy is available on CSR's website.
+The company's Fairness, Respect & Diversity Policy and Respect at Work Policy are available on CSR's website.

 CSR remains committed to increasing diversity and inclusion in the workplace by applying policies and practices designed to attract, retain and develop diverse talent.
 Teams that are diverse will provide new and different perspectives to foster innovation and ultimately provide better solutions for our customers.